FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-angular-app-to-ngrx-8.md

 map(todos => todoActions.loadAllTodosFinished({ todos })),
 ```

 here.
-But that is just for the record.
+But that is for the record.

 ## Updating the reducer